EU to seek daily fines against Poland over justice concerns - NewsBreak

 The EU's executive body also launched the first step in new legal action against Poland for not complying with a separate ECJ decision that the country’s rules for disciplining judges doesn't conform with EU law.
 Brussels said if Warsaw doesn't respond satisfactorily within two months that it will take the case back before the court.

-In a tweet, European Commission Vice-President Vera Jourova said “the rulings of the European Court of Justice must be respected across the EU.
-This is a must to build and nurture the necessary mutual trust between Member States and citizens alike.”
+In a tweet, European Commission Vice-President Vera Jourova said “the rulings of the European Court of Justice must be respected across the EU."

-In Warsaw, a deputy justice minister, Sebastian Kaleta, accused the EU of carrying out “acts of aggression.”
-Another deputy justice minister, Marcin Romanowski, tweeted that “Brussels has launched another unlawful attack at a time when Poland is defending the EU’s eastern borders” - a reference to attempts by Belarus to send migrants into the 27-nation bloc.
+In Warsaw, Poland’s Justice Minister Zbigniew Ziobro said the EU had no right to interfere in the organization of the judicial system in EU nations, alleging that the EU is applying double standards to Poland.
+He also accused the EU of carrying a “hybrid war” against Poland’s legal system.

-She told The Associated Press that despite the government’s vow to abolish the Disciplinary Chamber, the body scheduled 48 meetings in September and that disciplinary commissioners are instituting further proceedings against Polish judges.
+She told The Associated Press that despite the government’s vow to abolish the Disciplinary Chamber, the body scheduled 48 meetings in September and commissioners are instituting further proceedings against Polish judges.

 Legal observers see some of the justice policy changes imposed by Poland’s right-wing government as an attempt to undermine the power of EU laws within the country and even step away from the bloc.
 Poland joined the EU in 2004, agreeing to abide by its rules and regulations.